Last updated: January 2023

 Year completed: 1989

-Home to the School of Health Science and Wellness, this building contains classrooms, offices, a dance studio and Martindale Gymnasium, which formerly was the home of Bearcat basketball.
-The building, which opened in 1926, was remodeled between 1973 and 1975.
-It is named after Nell Martindale Kuchs, who, beginning in the 1920s, was instrumental in developing the women's physical education program at Northwest
+martindale-hall-spring2022-br002.jpg Home to the School of Health Science and Wellness, this building contains classrooms, lab spaces, offices and Martindale Gymnasium, which formerly was the home of Bearcat basketball.
+The building was remodeled between 1973 and 1975 and plans are underway for an extensive renovation to modernize the building.
+It is named after Nell Martindale Kuchs, who, beginning in the 1920s, was instrumental in developing the women's physical education program at Northwest.

 Total square feet: 38,521